DR. AGGIE WEIGHILL

 Who Am I?

 My educational journey took me from Vancouver Island, BC to Nova Scotia, Ontario, and Alberta.
-Since returning to the Island and VIU, I have led field schools to Central America (Mexico, Belize, Guatemala), Ghana, Kenya, and Tanzania, participated in funded international development projects, taught hundreds of students.
+As a professor at VIU I led field schools to the Yukon, Central America (Mexico, Belize, Guatemala), Ghana, Kenya, and Tanzania, participated in funded international development projects, taught hundreds of students.

 Picture